From June 2020 my blog posts can be read at:

 Christianity has beliefs that are reasonable and consistent with reality.

 Christianity has beliefs that can be lived out in today’s world.

 It is the purpose of these volumes to present the basic content of the Christian faith in language and terms that can be easily comprehended by the average church member.
 In doing that, only the essential facts and beliefs of true Christianity will be presented, and not secondary issues that tend to divide.
-These essential facts and beliefs must define Christianity in all countries and cultures of the world.
+These essential facts and beliefs must define Christianity in all countries and cultures of the world and in all centuries.

 These volumes are divided by subjects in keeping with the purpose of the series.

 Volume I – History (This is where we came from.)

 Volume II – Orthodoxy (This is what we believe.)